Fractured Magic: Chapter Four

 “Oh dear,” Isobel said in a matching tone.
 “Tell me more.”

-Quickly, quietly, Gareth brought Isobel to speed on everything he’d heard.
-In his arms, Ofelia wiggled to be put down, so he put her down.
-The entire time he talked, Isobel fiddled with the ribbons on her sleeve.
+Quickly, quietly, Gareth recounted everything he’d heard, Isobel fiddling with the ribbons on her sleeve as she listened.
 “Something seems off about all this.
 Why are they so sure it was Orean?” she asked when he’d finished.

 “Well,” Gareth hedged, thinking back, “It sounded like an orinian did it.”